yaronf/I-D/STAR/draft-ietf-acme-star.md

 therefore the same identifier and public key) before the previous one expires, and publishes it to the URL that was returned to the IdO at the end of the bootstrap phase.
-The certificate user, which could be either the IdO itself or a delegated third party, as described in {{I-D.sheffer-acme-star-request}}, obtains the certificate ({{fetching-certificates}}) and uses it.
+The certificate user, which could be either the IdO itself or a delegated third party, as described in {{I-D.ietf-acme-star-delegation}}, obtains the certificate ({{fetching-certificates}}) and uses it.

 The refresh process ({{figprotorefresh}}) goes on until either: